vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/06/034/02_puruhUto_yaH.md

 It is difficult to render the gerundive + injunctive phrase anumā́dyo bhūt; “has become one to be cheered on” is excessively fussy.

-The instr. asmā́bhiḥ was unaccountably omitted in the publ. tr.: I correct to “… to be cheered on by us.”
+The instr. asmā́bhiḥ was unaccountably omitted in the published translation: I correct to “… to be cheered on by us.”